Orient Express and the Amalfi Coast

 In Amalfi itself, allow time to wander around the historic centre of the town and visit the 10th century cathedral and adjacent Cloister of Paradise with its stunning mosaics and paintings.

-Depending on your travel plans for today, it’s likely that you will have another free morning in Amalfi before being collected from your hotel by your private transfer driver, who will take you back to Naples, for your flight home.
+Enjoy another free morning in Amalfi before being collected from your hotel by your private transfer driver, who will take you back to Naples Centrale for a direct train service to Turin.

 Typical hotels on this itinerary

 Located within 5 minutes’ walk of St Mark’s Square and the Venetian Lagoon, the Dona Palace Hotel occupies a 14th-century building on a quiet canal.
 Bedrooms and suites are decorated in a classic Venetian style.
 There is a private outdoor terrace as well as a lounge bar, serving breakfast in the morning and tea with homemade pastries in the afternoon.

 The guest rooms surround the ancient courtyard dating back to the 13th century when the hotel was once a convent.
 Founded in 1222 by St Francis of Assisi, Hotel Luna Convento features a large outdoor pool and a reef, complete with sun loungers and umbrellas.
 From here you can access the beautiful Mediteranean Sea.